exercism/website-copy/tracks/csharp/exercises/resistor-color/mentoring.md

 ```
 ### Common suggestions
 * Enum version: If users are able to input or read out number values for the
-resistors than it might be more expressive to assign the numbers to
+resistors then it might be more expressive to assign the numbers to
 the enums to show that the actual values are important.
 * Array version: consider cloning the array on return from `Colors()` as
 a defensive measure.
 This will prevent a user of the class from